Israel will pay the price for oppression in Gaza, Turkish president tells Palestinian counterpart - ExBulletin

 Israel has also imposed a crippling blockade on the seaside enclave, leaving its population, particularly residents of northern Gaza, on the brink of famine.

-The war has pushed 85% of Gaza's population into internal displacement amid acute shortages of food, drinking water and medicine, while much of the enclave's infrastructure has been damaged or destroyed.
+The war has pushed 85% of Gaza's population into internal displacement due to severe shortages of food, drinking water and medicine, while much of the enclave's infrastructure has been damaged or destroyed.

 Israel is accused of genocide by the International Court of Justice (ICJ), which has urged it to do more to prevent famine in Gaza.